Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 The misdirection-and-pin-downs framing Bueckers offered matched the simple-actions framing Fernandez had described.
 The team is running a small-ball concept set early in the preseason, but the structure is built to create open looks beyond the arc, and Bueckers’s 4-for-6 from 3 was the cleanest individual return on it.

-A Frontcourt That Owns the Glass
+A Frontcourt That Owned the Glass

+Dallas’s 45-26 rebounding edge was the on-court expression of the messaging Fernandez and Smith had carried into the game.
 Siegrist’s 11 boards anchored the effort, with two on the offensive glass.
 Li Yueru, the 6-foot-7 center making the most of her bench minutes, pulled down 8 rebounds (5 offensive) along with 8 points in less than 12 minutes.
 Fankam Mendjiadeu added 8 points on 4-for-7 shooting and 3 rebounds in just under 12 minutes in her Wings debut.

 “I think this is the strongest I’ve been,” Siegrist said.
 “I’ve always had a knack for offensive rebounding, just chasing the ball.
 Defensively, we need to be one-and-done every time.”